-No assurance can be given that we will be able to successfully collaborate with our partners as anticipated and that our current or future collaborations and clinical trials will be completed as contemplated, support the regulatory approval of our current product candidates, or result in any viable additional products and/or product candidates.
-For instance, to the extent that these collaborators conduct their studies with manufacturing processes that are different than from ours or with a product that is different than from ours, the results generated from their studies may not be seen in our current or future studies that employ our manufacturing processes, and the results generated from their studies may not support approval of our product candidates.
+No assurance can be given that we will be able to successfully collaborate with our partners as anticipated and that our current or future collaborations will be completed as contemplated, support the regulatory approval of our current product candidates, or result in any viable additional products and/or product candidates.
+For instance, to the extent that these collaborators conduct their studies with manufacturing processes that are different from ours or with a product that is different from ours, the results generated from their studies may not be seen in our current or future studies that employ our manufacturing processes, and the results generated from their studies may not support approval of our product candidates.

-If we are unable to obtain or maintain suitable collaborators on a timely basis, on acceptable terms, or at all, we may have to curtail the development of a product candidate, reduce or delay its development program or one or more of our other development programs, delay its potential commercialization of products and/or product candidates or reduce the scope of any sales or marketing activities, or increase our expenditures and undertake development or commercialization activities at our own expense.
+If we are unable to obtain or maintain suitable collaborators on a timely basis, on acceptable terms, or at all, we may have to curtail the development of a product candidate, reduce or delay its development program or one or more of our other development programs, delay commercialization of products and/or product candidates or reduce the scope of any sales or marketing activities, or increase our expenditures and undertake development or commercialization activities at our own expense.

-Development of a product candidate intended We rely on and collaborate with governmental, academic, and corporate partners or agencies to approve, improve, and develop TIL cell therapies for new indications for use in combination with an already approved other therapies and to evaluate new TIL manufacturing methods, the results of which, because the manufacturing processes are not within our control, may be incorrect or unreliable.
+We rely on and collaborate with governmental, academic, and corporate partners or agencies to approve, improve, and develop TIL cell therapies for new indications for use in combination with other therapies and to evaluate new TIL manufacturing methods, the results of which, because the manufacturing processes are not within our control, may be incorrect or unreliable.

 In addition to our own research and process development efforts, we seek to collaborate with government, academic research institutions and corporate partners to improve TIL manufacturing and to develop TIL cell therapies for new indications.
-In 2017-2020, we announced our continued collaborations with Moffitt, MDACC, and others to evaluate new solid tumor and hematologic indications for TIL cell therapy in clinical trials and preclinical studies as well as, in some cases, new TIL manufacturing approaches.
-The results of these collaborations may be used to support our filing with the FDA of INDs to conduct more advanced clinical trials of our product may present more candidates, or different challenges than development to otherwise analyze or make predictions or decisions with respect to our current or future product candidates.
-However, because the majority of a our collaborations are conducted at outside laboratories and we do not have complete control over how the studies are conducted or reported or over the manufacturing methods used to manufacture TIL product, candidate for the results of such studies, which we may use as a single agent.

-We are currently developing lifileucel as part of a regimen which uses IL-2.
-We the basis for our conclusions, projections or decisions with respect to our current or future products and our collaborators are also clinical trialing TIL therapy along with other products, such as pembrolizumab, ipilimumab and nivolumab.
-The development of product candidates, for use in combination with another product may present challenges, be incorrect or unreliable, or may have a negative impact on us if the results of such studies are imputed to our products or proposed indications, even if such imputation is improper.
-For example, the FDA may require us we have entered into collaborations with Moffitt, and MDACC to use more complex perform clinical trial designs, in order to evaluate the contribution of each product and product candidate to any observed effects.
-It is possible trials using TIL products that differ from our products, but the results of these clinical trials, could show that any positive results are attributable to the already approved product.
-Moreover, following product approval, the FDA if negative, may require that products used in conjunction with each other be cross labeled for combined use.
-Additionally, the FDA review process can be more complicated for combination products, and may result in delays, particularly if complex therapeutics are involved.
-To the extent that we do not have rights to already approved products, this may require us to work with another company to satisfy such a requirement.
-Moreover, developments related to the already approved products may adversely impact our clinical trials stock price and our development plans for the combination as well as our commercial prospects should products.
-Additionally, we receive marketing approval.
-Such developments may include changes use third party data to the approved product's safety analyze, reach conclusions or efficacy profile, changes make predictions or decisions with respect to the availability of the approved product, and changes to the standard of care.
+In 2017-2020, we announced our continued collaborations with Moffitt, MDACC, and others to evaluate new solid tumor and hematologic indications for TIL cell therapy in clinical trials and preclinical studies, as well as, in some cases, new TIL manufacturing approaches.
+The results of these collaborations may be used to support our filing with the FDA of INDs to conduct more advanced clinical trials of our product candidates, or to otherwise analyze or make predictions or decisions with respect to our current or future product candidates.
+However, because the majority of our collaborations are conducted at outside laboratories and we do not have complete control over how the studies are conducted or reported or over the manufacturing methods used to manufacture TIL product, the results of such studies, which we may use as the basis for our conclusions, projections or decisions with respect to our current or future products and product candidates, may be incorrect or unreliable, or may have a negative impact on us if the results of such studies are imputed to our products or proposed indications, even if such imputation is improper.
+For example, we have entered into collaborations with Moffitt, and MDACC to perform clinical trials using TIL products that differ from our products, but the results of these clinical trials, if negative, may adversely impact our stock price and our development plans for our products.
+Additionally, we may use third party data to analyze, reach conclusions or make predictions or decisions with respect to our product candidates that may be incomplete, inaccurate or otherwise unreliable.

-A Fast Track product designation, Breakthrough Therapy Designation, or BTD, or other designation to facilitate product candidate development may not lead to faster development or a faster regulatory review or approval process, and it does not increase the likelihood that our product candidates will receive marketing approval, that may be incomplete, inaccurate or otherwise unreliable.
 There may also be delays or other limitations on our activities as a result of the inability of these entities to expedite our priorities in the product, facility, or regulatory approval process.